Quadratic Binary Optimization with Graph Neural Networks: Numerical Experiments

 We then define the \emph{relative} QUBO objective as follows:

 Note that since $f_o$ is the optimal value in this minimization problem, it is always true that $f_p \geq f_o$, and therefore the lowest and best value of this metric is 0.

-\textbf{Inference time.} We measure the time it takes for each approach (exhaustive search, classical solvers, other GNNs, and ours) to solve a QUBO problem.
-The time is measured in milliseconds and averaged over the solution of 100 problems with the same size per dataset.
-The measurements were conducted using an Nvidia RTX-4090 GPU.
+\item \textbf{Inference time.} We measure the time (ms) each approach (exhaustive search, classical solvers, other GNNs, and ours) takes to solve a QUBO, averaged over 100 problems of equal size per dataset on an Nvidia RTX-4090 GPU.
+For GNNs, unlike classical solvers \citep{schuetz2022combinatorial}, and following our approach of learning from QUBO examples to generalize solutions rather than solving from scratch, inference time excludes training, as standard in supervised neural networks.
+Thus, during inference, the network performs no additional optimization, but directly maps input $(\bfA,\bfb)$ to an approximate solution $\bfx$.